 Okay, this trick doesn't actually speed up your device, but it's a great way to trick your brain into thinking your device became faster.

-Disable all of the device animations so that there is no transition effect when doing certain tasks (such as swiping between homescreens).
-The outcome is a device which feels quicker and smoother.
+Disable all of the device animations so that there is no transition effect when doing certain tasks (such as swiping between home screens).
+The outcome is a device that feels quicker and smoother.
 Try it.

 This doesn't speed up your mobile data per se, but it does speed up how fast mobile data is adopted after a Wi-Fi signal is dropped.
-This setting can be a little dangerous if you don't have a huge amount of mobile data to spare because it means you device will be quicker to access it.
+This setting can be a little dangerous if you don't have a huge amount of mobile data to spare, because it means your device will be quicker to access it.
 Think twice before enabling it.

 For example, your Wi-Fi signal may drop momentarily – as Wi-Fi signals tend to do – and your phone will immediately swap to mobile data, even if the Wi-Fi signal returns quickly.